Merrick Garland on Capitol attack: 'The actions we have taken thus far will not be our last' - KTVZ

 Dozens of the January 6 defendants have been charged with obstructing an official proceeding, though the department has not yet brought any sedition charges.

-Wednesday, Garland recounted some of the violence and the brutality of that day, detailing accounts of police officers being beaten, tased, and dragged down the stairs by the rioters, all while Vice President Mike Pence and members of Congress were evacuated from the Capitol.
+Wednesday, Garland recounted some of the violence and the brutality of that day, detailing accounts of police officers being beaten, tased and dragged down stairs by rioters, all while Vice President Mike Pence and members of Congress were evacuated from the Capitol.

 “As a consequence, proceedings in both chambers were disrupted for hours — interfering with a fundamental element of American democracy: the peaceful transfer of power from one administration to the next,” Garland said.
 “Those involved must be held accountable, and there is no higher priority for us at the Department of Justice.”